OWaseem/Revature_ETL_Data_Pipeline/README.md

 ---

+## Future Plans
+- **Real-world unclean datasets** — swap in messy public datasets (hospital records, music charts, transit logs) to stress-test the validation and clean layers against data that wasn't generated to spec
+- **LLM pipeline summary** — after each pipeline run, send key stats (rows loaded, rejects by source, top reject reasons) to an LLM and display a plain-English summary on the dashboard Overview page (e.g. "This run loaded 4,508 flights across 98 cities.
+Hotels had the most rejects, primarily due to missing guest names.")
+- **Scheduled pipeline runs** — use a scheduler (APScheduler or cron) to run the pipeline automatically on an interval and track run history in a new `pipeline_runs` log table
+- **Email/Slack alerts** — notify on high reject rates or pipeline failures
+- **Dockerize the project** — containerize the pipeline and dashboard so the whole stack can be spun up with `docker compose up`

+---

 ## Game Plan — Progress Tracker
 - [x] Step 1: requirements.txt
 - [x] Step 2: PostgreSQL database + staging tables